jezztify/JiphyLib/README.md

 # JiphyLib
-making it easier to publish robotframework results to JIRA
+making it easier to publish robotframework results to Zephyr-for-Jira